 Standard 1 Purposes and not-for-profit nature Charities must be not-for-profit and work towards their charitable purposes.
 They must be able to demonstrate this and provide information about their purposes to the public.
 ACNC webpage on governance standard 1 Standard 2 Accountability to members Charities that have members must take reasonable steps to be accountable to their members and provide their members with adequate opportunity to raise concerns about how the charity is governed.
-ACNC webpage on governance standard 2 0.
-1. 10 Standard 3 Compliance with Australian laws Charities must not commit a serious offence (such as fraud) under any Australian law or breach a law that may result in a penalty of 60 penalty units (currently \$13,320) or more.
-ACNC webpage on governance standard 3 Standard 4 Suitability of Responsible Persons Charities must take reasonable steps to be satisfied that their 'responsible persons' (such as board or committee members or trustees or directors) are not disqualified from managing a corporation under the Corporations Act 2001 (Cth) or disqualified by the ACNC Commissioner from being a 'reasonable person' of a registered charity.
+ACNC webpage on governance standard 2 Standard 3 Compliance with Australian laws

+Charities must not commit a serious offence (such as fraud) under any Australian law or breach a law that may result in a penalty of 60 penalty units (currently \$19,800) or more.

+Suitability of Responsible People

+Charities must take reasonable steps to be satisfied that their 'responsible people' (such as board or committee members or trustees or directors) are not disqualified from managing a corporation under the Corporations Act 2001 (Cth) or disqualified by the ACNC Commissioner from being a 'reasonable person' of a registered charity.

 Charities must take reasonable steps to remove a responsible person who does not meet these requirements.
-Charities should ensure that their 'responsible persons' sign a declaration relating to disqualifying offences.
-ACNC webpage on governance standard 4 Standard 5 Duties of Responsible Persons Charities must take reasonable steps to make sure that 'responsible persons' understand and carry out the duties set out in this standard.
-These duties are: the duty to act with reasonable care and diligence the duty to act honestly in the best interests of the charity and for its charitable purposes the duty not to misuse their position as a responsible person the duty not to misuse information they gain in their role as a 'responsible person' the duty to disclose conflicts of interests the duty to make sure the financial affairs of the charity are managed responsibly, and the duty not to allow the charity to operate while it's insolvent ACNC webpage on governance standard 5 Standard 6 Maintaining and enhancing public trust and confidence in the Australian not-for-profit sector Charities must take reasonable steps to become a participating non-government institution if they are, or are likely to be, identified as being involved in the abuse of a person either: in an application for redress made under section 19 of the National Redress Scheme for Institutional Child Sexual Abuse Act 2018 (Cth) (Redress Act), or in information given in response to a request from the National Redress scheme Operator (Secretary of the Department of Social Services) under section 24 or 25 of the Redress Act.
-ACNO webpage on government standard 6.
-ACNC webpage on governance standard 6
+Charities should ensure that their 'responsible people' sign a declaration relating to disqualifying offences.

+Duties of Responsible Peoples

+Charities must take reasonable steps to make sure that 'responsible people' understand and carry out the duties set out in this standard.
+These duties are:

+- the duty to act with reasonable care and diligence - the duty to act honestly in the best interests of the charity and for its charitable purposes - the duty not to misuse their position as a responsible person - the duty not to misuse information they gain in their role as a 'responsible person' - the duty to disclose conflicts of interests - the duty to make sure the financial affairs of the charity are managed responsibly, and - the duty not to allow the charity to operate while it's insolvent

+Responsible People have a responsibility to put the interests of their charity above their own personal interests.

+Maintaining and enhancing public trust and confidence in the Australian not-forprofit sector

+Charities must take reasonable steps to become a participating non-government institution if they are, or are likely to be, identified as being involved in the abuse of a person either:

+- in an application for redress made under section 19 of the National Redress Scheme for Institutional Child Sexual Abuse Act 2018 (Cth) (Redress Act), or - in information given in response to a request from the National Redress scheme Operator (Secretary of the Department of Social Services) under section 24 or 25 of the Redress Act

+This may include registered charities that were named in the Royal Commission into Institutional Responses to Child Sexual Abuse.